Service (Grooming for Cats)

 While it might sound frivolous, professional cat grooming can cut down on mats and shedding, jump-start healthy hair growth and provide respite from summertime heat.
 Cat haircuts can lend your cat a splash of style and help her stand out from a run-of-the-mill tabby.

-Please note: When booking your appointment the times are provided to ensure that your pet enters into a rotation of other pets in various degrees of the grooming process.
+When booking your appointment the times are provided to ensure that your pet enters into a rotation of other pets in various degrees of the grooming process.
 Our average time for pets from arrival to completion of services is two to three hours.
-As to the unpredictable nature of our pets, there needs, and responses to others in our care for the day we often have to make adjustments in this process to ensure the well being of each pet in our care.
+As to the unpredictable nature of our pets, their needs, and responses to others in our care for the day we often have to make adjustments in this process to ensure the well-being of each pet in our care.

-With cats we take great care in the entry into this rotation to not add any additional stress into the already stressful grooming process. we recommend cats be scheduled as one of the first appointments in the day, if a later time is needed please be advised that the grooming process might be delayed depending on the pets already in the grooming rotation
+With cats, we take great care in the entry into this rotation to not add any additional stress to the already stressful grooming process. we recommend cats be scheduled as one of the first appointments in the day, if a later time is needed please be advised that the grooming process might be delayed depending on the pets already in the grooming rotation

 The belly shave means just what it sounds like.
 A licensed groomer carefully shaves the hair covering the cat's belly area, including between the cat's rear legs, as well as beneath the tail and around the anus.
 The belly shave is often given to long-haired cats to remove and prevent mats, and increase hygiene.
 Because a cat's skin is incredibly sensitive and shaving a cat's fur requires professional training, a belly shave should always be conducted by a groomer.